jake-knerr/javascript-and-node-development-guide/README.md

 > Why?
 It is easier to track named files in an IDE, and named files are more descriptive than _index_.
 It is easy to get confused with a sea of `index` files in your IDE tabs.

+> Discussion: `index` files are useful for creating an API for the functionality in the folder, but I don't think the payoff is worth the complexity.

 ```
 /* discouraged */
 /utils/math/index.js